30plus/kvmc/README.md

 legacy ones in the meantime.

 ## Why are we
-* KVM stands for VT-x, and is not a full system virtualization solution, we are moving on to VT-d
+* KVM offers CPU virtualization only, and is not a full system virtualization solution, that's where QEMU finds its place.
+We are moving on to device virtualizaton for better performance, dependency on QEMU seems to be weaker.
-    * Many of VT-d tricks burst in to horizon, like IOMMU, SR-IOV, PCI-passthrough, VFIO, ...
+    * Many of device virtualization tricks burst in to horizon, like IOMMU, SR-IOV, sPAPR, PCI-passthrough, VFIO, ...
-    * A relatively simpler context allows VT-d developers quickly apply their implementations
+    * A relatively simpler context allows device virtualization developers quickly apply their implementations
 * Existing implementations, like QEMU/KVM, novm, kvmtool, have their limitations
     * As mainstream solution, QEMU endures relatively large codebase, most of which is unnecessary, under virtualization environment(CPU part is replaced by KVM, and device part is been replaced by evolving VT-d ones)
+    * [QEMU-lite](https://github.com/01org/qemu-lite) is a working-on project that's smaller than full-functional QEMU at runtime, but won't reduce much of programmers' burden in the near future
     * [KVMTOOL](https://lwn.net/Articles/436781/) targets on been KVM functionality testing utility, and is not for production, moreover, it seems to have been abandoned
     * [NOVM](https://github.com/google/novm) targets on restricted hardware and use case(Google Cloud Platform),